dimitristheodoropoulos/Linux-Infrastructure-Automation-Lab/README.md

     Functional Verification: The successful deployment was verified by accessing the application's homepage and using a curl command to send a POST request to the /predict endpoint, confirming the model was functional and accessible.

+🚀 Phase 4: CI/CD with GitHub Actions

+This phase integrated Continuous Integration and Continuous Deployment (CI/CD) into the project.
+The key accomplishments include:

+    Automated Workflow: A GitHub Actions workflow was configured to automatically trigger the entire deployment process upon a git push to the main branch.

+    End-to-End Pipeline: The workflow automatically built a new Docker image, pushed it to Docker Hub, and then executed the Ansible playbook to pull the latest image and deploy it to the virtual machine.

+    Increased Efficiency: This pipeline eliminates manual steps, enabling faster and more reliable delivery of code changes to production.

-➡️ Next Steps: Phase 4 - CI/CD with GitHub Actions
+➡️ Next Steps: Phase 5 - Kubernetes Integration

-The project will be expanded to include Continuous Integration and Continuous Deployment (CI/CD).
-A GitHub Actions workflow will be configured to automatically build and push new Docker images and trigger the Ansible deployment playbook upon code changes.
+The project will be expanded to include container orchestration.
+The existing Docker container will be deployed using Kubernetes, demonstrating a more scalable and resilient deployment strategy.